Apsara Dance Show and Dinner with Tuk-Tuk Transfer in Siem Reap

 Why we love it?

-This evening tour in Siem Reap Province, Cambodia, offers a private tuk-tuk transfer to a village setting where you’ll enjoy a traditional dinner show featuring five distinct performances: the Blessing Dance, Coconut Shells Dance, Mekhala Dance, Pailin Peacock Dance, and the iconic Apsara Dance.
-The Blessing Dance reflects ancient Angkorian culture, while the Coconut Shells Dance represents wedding ceremonies, and the Mekhala Dance symbolizes the victory of beneficial rains.
-The Pailin Peacock Dance showcases the heritage of the Kolar ethnic group, and the Apsara Dance draws on the celestial figures famously carved into Angkor Wat.
-Your four-course Cambodian dinner includes dishes like Banana Blossom Chicken Salad, Pumpkin and Carrot Soup, Grilled Chicken with Khmer dressing, and Khmer Cake for dessert.
-The itinerary also includes a stop at the Siem Reap Art Center Night Market, which you pass by without admission included.
-This experience suits travelers interested in Khmer cultural traditions, dance, and cuisine in an intimate, atmospheric setting.
+This evening tour in Siem Reap Province offers a private tuk-tuk transfer to a village setting where guests experience a traditional Cambodian dinner alongside a cultural performance featuring five distinct dances.
+The show includes the Blessing Dance, symbolizing ancient royal blessings; the Coconut Shells Dance, linked to wedding ceremonies; the Mekhala Dance, representing the triumph of beneficial rains; the Pailin Peacock Dance, rooted in the heritage of the Kolar ethnic gem-polishing community; and the iconic Apsara Dance, inspired by the celestial dancers depicted on the walls of Angkor Wat Temple.
+Dinner consists of a four-course meal with traditional Cambodian dishes such as Banana Blossom Chicken Salad, Pumpkin and Carrot Soup, Grilled Chicken with Khmer dressing, and Khmer Cake for dessert.
+Before or after the performance, there is an opportunity to visit the Siem Reap Art Center Night Market, though admission to the market is not included.
+This tour suits travelers interested in cultural history, traditional arts, and local cuisine within the Angkor region.

 Inclusions